scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 electrodes, patients, and devices, as well as across different experiments.
 Detailed methods of how the model was validated can be found in :cite:`Horsager2009,Nanduri2012,Beyeler2017`.
-Here we provide a brief overview.
+Here we provide a brief overview of the model cascade.

 The full model cascade for an Argus I epiretinal prosthesis is illustrated in Fig. :ref:`figmodel`.
 However, as described above, this model was designed to generalize to other epiretinal and subretinal configurations.

-The Argus I device consists of electrodes of 260 :math:`\mu m` and 520 :math:`\mu m` diameter, arranged in a checkerboard pattern (Fig. :ref:`figmodel` A).
+The Argus I device simulated here consists of electrodes of 260 :math:`\mu m` and 520 :math:`\mu m` diameter, arranged in a checkerboard pattern (Fig. :ref:`figmodel` A).
 In this example, input to the model was a pair of simulated pulse trains phase-shifted by :math:`\delta` ms,